Rupt/c-explicitly-controlled-testing/README.template.md

 ```

 Note that we run `check_example` twice.
-Returning and retrying gives you freedom to interpret and handle the test
+Returning and retrying gives you freedom to interpret and handle the returned
-status however the language allows.
+value however the language allows.

+See `example_two.c` for a more involved example.

 This repeated-run style is _inspired by_ (and not an implementation of)
 Andrei Alexandrescu's
 ["Unit Test Should Nest"](https://youtu.be/trGJsOcA4hY?t=2887),
 which is inspired by
 [Catch2](https://github.com/catchorg/Catch2).

-See `main.c` for more thorough examples.
-Run `main.c` with `make run`.

 ## Counter-example